GSoC 2024: Project Brainstorming

 Thanks @burke!

-This idea is originally came from @dennis,
+This idea is originally came from @dkigen,

 UI based validation rule builder for the form builder: